shivcodecf/code-x/codex/README.md

 ## 📌 Project Overview

-This project is a fictional single-page application (SPA) that displays different ice cream flavors using routes like `/`, `/ice2`, `/ice3`, `/ice4`.
-Each page showcases:
+This is a fictional Single Page Application (SPA) that displays different ice cream flavors using routes like `/`, `/ice2`, `/ice3`, `/ice4`.
+Each page includes:

 - A themed background
-- Navbar and navigation
+- Navbar with navigation links
-- A hero section with animation
+- A hero section with animated images and text
-- Interactive mini cones (clickable to navigate)
+- Clickable mini cones to switch between flavors
-- Framer Motion-based transitions between routes
+- Framer Motion-based page transitions
 - Responsive design (mobile-first)
 - Smooth transitions and scroll restoration